commune-sh/server/README.md

 Additionally, you can run the server in a container with `docker compose up -v`.
 Note that this has only been minimally tested, and will change as soon as we work out a proper deployment strategy.

 Run this server on the same VPS hosting your Synapse server.
 You can run it on a different host, but that would require opening up Postgres access to the public network.
 It is not recommended at this stage.
-If you do run it on a different host, consider settings up a private network.
+If you do run it on a different host, consider setting up a private network.

 #### Configuration